SumoLogic-Labs/sumologic-rfsync/readme.md

 ======================

 The scripts are command line based, designed to be used within a batch script or DevOPs tool such as Cher or Ansible.
-Each script is a python3 script, and the complete list of the python modules will be provided to aid people using a pip install.
+Script are python3 scripts.
+The complete list of the python modules are provided to aid people using a pip install.

 You will need to use Python 3.6 or higher and the modules listed in the dependency section.